AVSLab/basilisk/docs/source/Vizard/vizardAdvanced/vizardLiveComm.rst

 The default 2-way address is therefore ``tcp://localhost:5556``.

-Creating ``EventDialog`` Panels
+Creating ``VizEventDialog`` Panels
 -------------------------------
-``EventDialog`` panels are displayed in Vizard, and contain choices for a user to select.
+``VizEventDialog`` panels are displayed in Vizard, and contain choices for a user to select.
 These panels can be configured to have a prescribed duration and several options for a user to select.
-The following list shows all ``EventDialog`` structure variables.
+The following list shows all ``VizEventDialog`` structure variables.

-.. list-table:: ``EventDialog`` variables
+.. list-table:: ``VizEventDialog`` variables
     :widths: 20 10 10 10 100
     :header-rows: 1